devfile/registry/TELEMETRY.md

 * Usage information regarding components, features and extensions
 * A unique random identifier generated during a visit used solely to identify the number of unique users of the software
-* Country/region information derived from a browser's language setting and **not** based on a user's IP address
+* Country/region information derived from a browser's or OS locale setting

 # Third Party Service Providers